ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Introduction

 Our experimental results in Section \ref{Ablation experiments} demonstrate that the two-stage training method significantly improves the model's performance.
 Furthermore, the fusion model used in the second stage effectively leverages the advantages of both reconstruction and classification models, leading to optimal results.
 We also compare our method with other state-of-the-art anomaly detection methods in MVTec AD datasets, achieving the best performance in both anomaly detection and anomaly localization.

 In summary, our contributions are as follows:

-\begin{itemize} \item We employ a transformer as the backbone network for our method, outperforming state-of-the-art anomaly detection methods that use CNN as their backbone network in both anomaly detection and localization on the MVTec AD datasets. \item A two-stage incremental learning training method for anomaly detection is developed, leading to a significant improvement in the model's performance for both anomaly detection and localization tasks. \item We create a novel pixel-level data enhancement method, and building on this, design an innovative self-supervised learning method for anomaly detection that enhances the model's ability to identify local anomalies. \item A fusion model for anomaly detection is introduced, effectively leveraging the strengths of both reconstruction-based and self-supervised pixel-based classification methods. \end{itemize}
+\begin{itemize} \item We employ a Transformer as the backbone network for our method, outperforming state-of-the-art anomaly detection methods that use CNN as their backbone network in both anomaly detection and localization on the MVTec AD datasets. \item A two-stage incremental learning training method for anomaly detection is developed, leading to a significant improvement in the model's performance for both anomaly detection and localization tasks. \item We create a novel pixel-level data enhancement method, and building on this, design an innovative self-supervised learning method for anomaly detection that enhances the model's ability to identify local anomalies. \item A fusion model for anomaly detection is introduced, which effectively combines the advantages of both reconstruction-based and pixel classification-based approaches to enhance performance. \end{itemize}

 Next, in Section 2, we will introduce some research related to our method.
 Section 3 will provide a detailed description of our method.
 Section 4 will present the comparison results between our method and related methods, and demonstrate the effectiveness of our method through ablation experiments.
 Finally, in Section 5, we will summarize the entire paper.